Information on how to make a complaint about HSENI can be found here.

 All complaints will be thoroughly investigated.

-If Louis cannot respond immediately he will acknowledge your letter within two working days, arrange for your case to be examined and reply to you within ten working days.
+If the Head of Services Division cannot respond immediately they will acknowledge your letter within two working days, arrange for your case to be examined and reply to you within ten working days.

 If it is not possible to deal with your complaint within this time, for example, because it involves complex matters or requires detailed investigation, we will explain why and let you know when you can expect a response.